The structure of almost Abelian Lie algebras: Introduction

-Thorough studies of the Heisenberg algebra and the corresponding Lie group can be found, for instance, in \cite{Folland1989} and \cite{Thangavelu199803}.
-The remaining solvable Bianchi algebras are mainly known in the context of cosmology.
-They arise as the algebras of geometric symmetries in homogeneous anisotropic cosmological models (\cite{Ellis}, \cite{Osinovsky1973}, \cite{Petrov59}, \cite{Ryan1975} and many others).
-More details on the relevance of Bianchi groups in cosmology can be found in \cite{Avetisyan2013a} and references therein.
-Another very interesting application of 3-dimensional solvable Lie algebras is crystallography, where these algebras and their Lie groups represent the spatial symmetries of anisotropic crystals (see, for instance, \cite{Parry2016} and references therein).

 In this paper we consider almost Abelian Lie algebras $\mathbf{L}$ of any dimension $\dim_\F\mathbf{L}=1+\aleph$ over any field $\F$, so that the codimension 1 Abelian ideal has dimension $\aleph$.
 Note that we identify index sets with their cardinalities, therefore we use the symbol $\aleph$ to denote both the cardinality of a Hamel basis in a vector space and an actual index set of that cardinality.
-In order to deal with this generality certain precautions have been taken in the methodology.
+This ultimate generality enforces strict limitations on the arsenal of algebraic methodologies that can be utilized.
 No integers other than $0$ and $\pm1$ are assumed to be contained in $\F$ a priory in order to avoid a potential conflict with the characteristic of $\F$.
-No reference is made to polynomial algebraic and spectral methods such as eigenvalues or factorizations so that algebraic and topological aspects of $\F$ such as algebraic extensions or topological closedness are irrelevant.
+No reference can be made to polynomial algebraic and spectral methods such as eigenvalues or factorizations so that algebraic and topological aspects of $\F$ such as algebraic extensions or topological closedness are irrelevant.
 And of course, no dimensional or matrix arguments such as rank-nullity or canonical forms can be used in this generality.
-This may have made some otherwise trivial facts unexpectedly tricky, but the matrix intuition mostly remains valid.
-Some structures as homomorphisms become somewhat richer in infinite dimensions.
+This may have made some otherwise simple questions unexpectedly tricky.
+Some structures such as homomorphisms become somewhat richer in infinite dimensions.